itszootime/zconfig/README.md

 ## Acknowledgements

 Thanks to the [engineers at Pinterest](https://engineering.pinterest.com/): their article [ZooKeeper Resilience at Pinterest](https://engineering.pinterest.com/blog/zookeeper-resilience-pinterest) provided much of the inspiration for this approach.
-During the development of ZConfig, their [KingPin](https://github.com/pinterest/kingpin) toolset was open-sourced, which includes a 'ZK Update Monitor'.
+During the development of ZConfig, their [KingPin](https://github.com/pinterest/kingpin) toolset was open-sourced, which includes the 'ZK Update Monitor'.